zain12356/programs/README.md

 # programs
-accumulation of all the programs I have written in python
+accumulation of all the programs I have written in python wether for practice or for solving questions .